ghif/drcn/README.md

 * h5py

 ## Usage
-To run the experiment with SVHN as the source domain and MNIST as the target domain
+To run the experiment with the (grayscaled) SVHN dataset as the source domain and the MNIST dataset as the target domain
 ```
 python main_sm.py
 ```